-Trying to protect a child from any criticism can have equally negative consequences.
+Trying to protect a child from criticism can have equally negative consequences.
 There are people championing the idea that it’s okay to be obese because you’re perfect just the way you are.
 The people behind this idea mean well, but their support can lead to a sad reality for those who grow up thinking they can be as unhealthy as they like without suffering negative consequences for doing so.
-Additionally, it can lead to a sense of victimization — anyone who tries to help them get healthier in the future may seem like a villain because they aren’t handling them with the same kid gloves as others have in the past.
+Additionally, it can lead to a sense of victimization: anyone who tries to help them become healthier in the future may seem like a villain because they aren’t handling them with the same kid gloves as others have in the past.

 Instead of harassment or coddling, a more ideal solution would be a combination of the two opposites.
 Focus on the idea that being healthy is good, but remove the personal critique from the equation.
 They aren’t obese because they are bad people and they won’t be better people if they work out more and eat healthier.
-They’re good people either way, but they’ll live a lot longer — as good people — if they treat their bodies better.
+They’re good people either way, but they’ll live a lot longer, as good people, if they treat their bodies better.

-I’ve focused on the idea of obesity for this argument because it’s a very common and easy to understand issue, but this applies to many things, not just physical health.
+I’ve focused on the idea of obesity for this argument because it’s a common and easy to understand issue, but this applies to many things, not just physical health.
 Ignorance, for example, is another stigmatized topic that can easily sway one way or the other.